DJNicoco/COMP-359_Assignment-3-Final/README.md

 ### Navraj's Implementation (Java) <br>

+My implementation demonstrates how to create a Decision-Making Game in Java using an Optimal Binary Search Tree (OBST).
+The OBST is built dynamically with probabilities to optimize decision-making paths.
+The program uses a custom Node class to represent decision points (questions) and their relationships within the tree structure.
+ASCII-based visualization were used to make the tree structure clear and intuitive, showing how decisions and outcomes are connected hierarchically.
+This approach not only makes the OBST concept easier to understand but also provides an interactive way to explore decision-making paths.
+#### Key methods used: <br>

+##### OBST:
+This method constructs the Optimal Binary Search Tree using dynamic programming.
+It calculates the minimum cost for each subtree and determines the optimal root for every range of keys.

+##### buildTree:
+Recursively constructs the OBST from the optimal roots computed in OBST.
+It returns the root node of the tree, which serves as the starting point for decisions.

+##### SumOfProbabilities:
+Calculates the sum of probabilities (p for keys and q for failure cases) for a given range.
+This sum is used to compute the expected cost during tree construction.

+##### decision:
+Implements the interactive logic.
+Starting at the root of the tree, users answer questions and traverse the tree based on their choices (left or right).
+The game ends when no further nodes are available.

+##### printTree:
+Visualizes the OBST as an ASCII diagram.
+Each level of the tree is displayed hierarchically, making it easy to understand parent-child relationships.

 ### Karan's Implementation (C++) <br>

 My part's implemenation demonstrates how to visualize a BST in the form of a family tree in C++ using a hierarchical structure.
 The family tree is implemented with a custom **FamilyTree** class and a **Person** struct - which further provides methods for adding family members and visualizing their respective relationhips.
 I decided to use the ASCII visualization approach to show how this type of BST would work.
 I also found that this simplifies the process a bit so it is easier to understand family relationships.